mastong/shapes-game/README.md

 # shapes-game

 The main objective of this project is to test 2 new technologies (at least for me), **Angular2 and SVG**.
-The project itself is more a pretext than anyting else.
+The project itself is more a pretext than anything else.

 ## The game
 In a "game board", several geometric shapes are moving, bouncing off the "walls".